mangodairy/devsite/_Kubernetes/WalkingThroughThePodsPart2.md

 {: style="text-align: justify;"}

 Why?
-Yes, we can not schedule anything on aster node.
+Yes, we can not schedule anything on master node.
 But what about the other three nodes?
 {: style="text-align: justify;"}
 ```markdown
 rajith@k8s-master:~$ kubectl get nodes